 What we're trying to achieve

-[3.09.01] We want development in Distinctive Areas to effectively demonstrate the key themes of the Vision and reinforce the distinctiveness of place, whilst also enabling localised solutions to specific planning issues through the Distinctive Area policies.
+[3.09.01] We want all development to effectively demonstrate the key themes of the Vision and reinforce the distinctiveness of place, whilst also enabling localised solutions to specific planning issues through the Distinctive Area policies.

-Development in the South Distinctive Area will reinforce distinctiveness of place, deliver key themes of the Vision and enable local solutions to specific planning issues.
+Development in the Central and South East Distinctive Area will reinforce distinctiveness of place, deliver key themes of the Vision and enable local solutions to specific planning issues.

 To achieve this we will:

-- support a public sewer between Lakeside and Newby Bridge;
+- support a public sewer along the A591 between Waterhead and Windermere;

-- support appropriate additional car and coach parking in Coniston.
+- support appropriate solutions to car and coach parking problems and traffic management in Windermere;

 [3.09.03] The Distinctive Area policies aim to deliver the four themes of the Vision across the Distinctive Areas in the Lake District, as well as deliver tailored solutions to specific planning issues being experienced in certain parts of the Lake District.